If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 DDREX US E3 TITLE.png

-A demo of the American release of Dance Dance Revolution Extreme was showcased in E3 2004, roughly four months before the final release.
-It allows for a 2 stage play of a 10-large songlist.
+A demo of the North American release of Dance Dance Revolution Extreme was showcased during E3 2004, roughly four months before the final release.
+This demo, dated May 10, 2004, has since been dumped and released.
+It allows for a 2-stage play of a 10-song large music list.

 Known Differences